-This is an overview of my academic publications.
+This is an overview of my academic publications, including evaluation reports.
 Please contact me if you have any questions or are interested in reading more.

 Monograph